probsJustin/probsJustin/README.md

-### Probably Justin 👋
+# Probably Justin 👋
+## About:
-I probably work as a developer at an application performance monitoring company somewhere.
+I probably work as a developer at an application performance monitoring company somewhere.<BR>

+## Contact:
+If you need support/help with a problem feel free to drop by my [discord server](https://discord.gg/tGJum6hkbA)<BR>
+If you dont want to join the server but want to DM me feel free: probsJustin#6785<BR>

 <!--
 **probsJustin/probsJustin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.